 Vitamins are organic substances that are required by the body in small amounts for various metabolic processes, such as synthesis of gamma-aminobutyric acid (GABA) within the central nervous system (CNS).
 They may be synthesized in small or insufficient amounts in the body or may not be synthesized at all; supplementation thus may be required.
 Vitamins are used clinically for the prevention and treatment of specific vitamin deficiency states.

 Clinical Context: Midazolam is used as an alternative in the termination of refractory status epilepticus.
 Because it is water-soluble, it takes approximately 3 times longer to achieve peak electroencephalographic (EEG) effects than diazepam does.
 Thus, clinicians must wait 2-3 minutes to evaluate sedative effects fully before initiating procedures or repeating doses.
-Midazolam has twice the affinity for benzodiazepine receptors than does diazepam.
 It may be administered IM if vascular access cannot be obtained.

 Anticonvulsants are used to prevent seizure recurrence and terminate clinical and electrical seizure activity.
 Standard anticonvulsants, when used alone, may be ineffective in controlling seizures.
-However, they may be considered as first-line agents while pyridoxine is being prepared.
-Phenytoin should be used with caution because INH decreases phenytoin metabolism, placing patients, especially slow-acetylators, at risk for phenytoin toxicity.
+Phenytoin should be used with caution, because INH may inhibit phenytoin metabolism.